 Race Series – NICA-sanctioned races provide student athletes an arena in which to set and accomplish competitive goals, to achieve their personal best.
 The Georgia league programs have succeeded and continue to expand, with the addition of the Middle School program in 2015.
 Growing from 122 riders in the inaugural 2013 season to 267 riders, from 49 to 80 coaches, and from 12 teams to 20 in 2015.
-The League expects these growth trends to continue into 2016 with a goal of more than 400 student athlete riders.
-The 2016 fall Race Series will expand from 4 to 5 races.
+These growth trends continued into 2016 with more than 30 teams and 400 student athlete riders competing.
+The 2016 fall Race Series expanded from 4 to 5 races.
+Over 50 teams and 800 student-athletes are expected to participate in the 2017 season.
 Professional race promotion, timing, course preparation and risk management guarantee every participating student athlete is given a fun and fast environment.

-Crankin’ For The Kids – Crankin’ For The Kids is a 6/3 Hour Endurance Mountain bike race fundraiser event!
+Crankin’ For The Kids– Crankin’ For The Kids is our annual Mountain Bike fundraiser event!
 This event was designed to raise awareness and serve as a fundraiser for the organization.
 100 percent of all proceeds for this event go to the Georgia Interscholastic Cycling League.
-Stay tuned for details on the 2017 Crankin’ For The Kids event.
+Stay tuned for details on the 2018 Crankin’ For The Kids event.

 Camps and Clinics – There are additional opportunities for our student-athletes to attend camps outside of Georgia with other leagues, often held at colleges with robust cycling programs.
 For more information on camps, please email Kenny@georgiamtb.org.